prametanaset/back-end-invoice/README.md

 Users registered via `/auth/register` are created with the `user` role by default.
 Access to invoice endpoints now requires either the `user` or `admin` role.

+Once authenticated you can fetch the current user's profile with `GET /me` using the access token returned from `/auth/login`.

 Run the project with:

 ```bash